kgston/Lumitron/README.md

 11. App is accessable at <http://localhost:8080/Lumitron>
 12. If you have eclipse project issues, go to the Gradle Tasks window abd run the eclipseClasspath task.
 E.g. If it complains it cannot find class or etc...

-## Final notes
-While I sometimes like to think I'm a coding god, reality is tougher than it seems...
-So like everyone else, I'm learning new things everyday.
-And while I'm supposed to "lead" the project, I'll probably make rookie mistakes every now and then or ask stupid questions during pull request, so please be patient with me.
-I'll try to be smart 80% of the time.. haha... :D

 ## Contribuitors
 - Kingston Chan
 - Christophe Michard